tc39/notes/es7/2016-01/jan-26.md

 Browser that is spending many independent process, sharing memory is complicated.
 Im not sure what it means for them to be ordered

-LH: total order not sequential order.
+LHN: total order not sequential order.

-LH: slide (memory model 2)
+LHN: slide (memory model 2)

-LH: this is easy to reason about, but slower then alternatives
+LHN: this is easy to reason about, but slower then alternatives

 WH: what happens during a race?